cocomr/coco/README.md

 It is also compatible with [ROS](http://www.ros.org) allowing it to be used in any kind of high-level control applications.

+##Platforms##

+CoCo is a cross-platform framework based on C++11 that builds on Linux, OSX and Windows MingW64.
+The platform maintainers are:

+- Linux: Brizzi, with automated Builds on Travis
+- OSX, Windows: Ruffaldi

+The Mixed Reality framework (not yet Open Source) based on CoCo is still cross-platform and it relies on two elements:

+- [cmakego](https://github.com/eruffaldi/cmakego): a tool for normalizing library inclusion in CMake
+- cocolibs: a repository and a tool for providing each library for each supported platform (rosdep a-like)

 ##Usage##

 The documentation for installing and using CoCo can be found on [readthedocs](http://coco.readthedocs.io/en/latest/)

-If you have any problem understanding the documentation or you think the docs is not clear please write at filippobrizzi at gmail.com or use the issue system of github.
+If you have any problem understanding the documentation or you think the docs is not clear please write at filippobrizzi at gmail.com / emanuelerffaldi @gmail.com or use the issue system of github.

 ##Use in Scientific Work##
 In case you are going to use this work in a scientific publication please cite the following paper